Changes that affect your PIP

 When you report a change in cicumstances they can look at your whole award and they can put it down as well as up.
 If you want more information, contact your local Citizens Advice

 The DfC might want to look at your PIP claim again.
 Before you tell the DfC, you should contact your nearest Citizens Advice for help getting all the benefit you're entitled to.

 You don't have to report the following changes because they don't affect whether you can get PIP or how much you get:

 - being in work, returning to work or leaving work

 - changes in your earnings or other income

 - if someone joins or leaves your household

-How to contact the PIP Centre to report a change
+How to contact the DfC to report a change

 Report a change as soon as possible.
-You can call or write to the PIP Centre to tell them about the change, but you must write to them if you’ve changed your name.
+You can call or write to the DfC to tell them about the change, but you must write to them if you’ve changed your name.
 Once the change is reported, they will write and let you know how it affects your PIP.